Effect of Temperature on Rate of Reaction

 - More effective collisions: A greater proportion of collisions possess the necessary activation energy.

-Take this: in the decomposition of hydrogen peroxide into water and oxygen, raising the temperature provides the energy needed for more molecules to break the O–O bond, speeding up the reaction No workaround needed..
+To give you an idea, in the decomposition of hydrogen peroxide into water and oxygen, raising the temperature provides the energy needed for more molecules to break the O–O bond, speeding up the reaction Most people skip this — try not to..

 The Arrhenius Equation: Quantifying the Temperature Effect